dawsinb/dawsin.dev/README.md

 ## Overview

 This site is built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/) as the framework.
-A few libraries are used, most importantly [React Three Fiber](https://github.com/pmndrs/react-three-fiber) for creation of 3D scenes, [Zustand](https://github.com/pmndrs/zustand) for state management, [Styled Components](https://styled-components.com/) for CSS-in-JS, and [Euphony](https://github.com/dawsinb/euphony) for audio management.
-In addition, [Drei](https://github.com/pmndrs/drei) and [React PostProcessing](https://github.com/pmndrs/react-postprocessing) are used for some helpful React Three Fiber helpers, and [React Spring](https://github.com/pmndrs/react-spring) is used for the handling of some animations.
+A few libraries are used, most importantly [React Three Fiber](https://github.com/pmndrs/react-three-fiber) for creation of 3D scenes, [Zustand](https://github.com/pmndrs/zustand) for state management, [Styled Components](https://styled-components.com/) for CSS-in-JS, [Euphony](https://github.com/dawsinb/euphony) for audio management, and [React Spring](https://github.com/pmndrs/react-spring) is used for the handling of some animations.

 Testing is done via [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for unit testing, and [ESLint](https://eslint.org/) for static analysis.